FAIRiCUBE/collaboration-platform/docs/guide/adding_datasets.md

 * The resource-metadata request procedure relies on GitHub, where each request is handled as an issue created by the resource requester, and then addressed together with one of the ingestion handling partners.
 * A resource-metadata request issue template has been created to assure that the data requester provides all required information.
 * The GitHub issue management is used for problems raised, addressed, and solved pertaining to a specific data request, providing full traceability.
-* Once all uncertainties are resolved the GitHub issue is labelled approved, which will trigger the ingestion process.
+* Once all uncertainties are resolved the GitHub issue is labeled approved, which will trigger the ingestion process.

 The next Figure shows the Resource-metadata GitHub Issues page: